albrow/zoom/README.md

 }
 ```

-There are two different types of queries satisfying the query interface: FindQuery and FindAllQuery.
+There are two different types of queries satisfying the query interface: ModelQuery and MultiModelQuery.
-FindQuery is used for finding a single record, while FindAllQuery is used for finding one or more
+ModelQuery is used for finding a single record, while MultiModelQuery is used for finding one or more
 records.
 There are two different constructors for each type of query, one (the Find* constructor) involves
 depending on a type-unsafe return value, and (the Scan* constructor) the other requires passing in a pointer
 to a scannable Model or array of models.